omarmiatello/telegram-api-generator/example/telegram.md

     CallbackQuery(id: String, from: User, message: Message, inline_message_id: String, chat_instance: String, data: String, game_short_name: String)

-<p>Upon receiving a message with this object, Telegram clients will display a reply interface to the user (act as if the user has selected the bot‘s message and tapped ’Reply').
+<p>Upon receiving a message with this object, Telegram clients will display a reply interface to the user (act as if the user has selected the bot's message and tapped 'Reply').
 This can be extremely useful if you want to create user-friendly step-by-step interfaces without having to sacrifice <a href="/bots#privacy-mode">privacy mode</a>.</p><blockquote>
  <p><strong>Example:</strong> A <a href="https://t.me/PollBot">poll bot</a> for groups runs in privacy mode (only receives commands, replies to its messages and mentions).
 There could be two ways to create a new poll:</p>
  <ul>
   <li>Explain the user how to send a command with parameters (e.g. /newpoll question answer1 answer2).
 May be appealing for hardcore users but lacks modern day polish.</li>
   <li>Guide the user through a step-by-step process.
-‘Please send me your question’, ‘Cool, now let’s add the first answer option‘, ’Great.
-Keep adding answer options, then send /done when you‘re ready’.</li>
+'Please send me your question', 'Cool, now let's add the first answer option', 'Great.
+Keep adding answer options, then send /done when you're ready'.</li>
  </ul>
  <p>The last option is definitely more attractive.
-And if you use <a href="#forcereply">ForceReply</a> in your bot‘s questions, it will receive the user’s answers even if it only receives replies, commands and mentions — without any extra work for the user.</p>
+And if you use <a href="#forcereply">ForceReply</a> in your bot's questions, it will receive the user's answers even if it only receives replies, commands and mentions — without any extra work for the user.</p>
 </blockquote>

     ForceReply(force_reply: Boolean, selective: Boolean)